alban12/automl-pyspark/README.md

 - You run the tool on your local computer and the ressources are stored on it.
 (WIP)
 - You run the tool on a cluster and the ressources are stored on AWS.

-  The following installation part are to be run on the computer launching the task (i.e your local computer or the master node on a cluster)
+  The following installation part are to be run on the computer launching the task (i.e. your local computer or the master node on a cluster)
 ---

 ## Installation